-Instructors in many schools and departments have begun using the Book resource to house syllabus information previously distributed as a Word document.
+The Book resource can be used to house syllabus information previously distributed as a Word document.
 Benefits to using the Book resource include the ability for students to access information directly in the browser window, without having to download a file.
 Books can also be printed in a neatly-organized format, either as a paper document or (if a user’s computer allows it) as a PDF document.

 To create a book: